marius-hernandez/kmeans-group-2/README.md

 In our case, k = 2 was selected, aligning with our goal to separate apps into High Engagement and Low Engagement categories.

  ## 🧪 **Model Testing**

-Although K-Means is an unsupervised algorithm (meaning it doesn't use labels during training), we introduce a manual validation step to test how well the clustering aligns with real-world categories:
+Although K-Means is an unsupervised algorithm (meaning it doesn't use labels during training), we introduce a **manual validation step** to test how well the clustering aligns with real-world categories:

-Manual Labeling for Ground Truth:
+- **Manual Labeling for Ground Truth**:
   Certain applications are pre-identified based on common knowledge:

-High Engagement (Label = 0): e.g., Instagram, WhatsApp
+  - **High Engagement (Label = 0)**: e.g., Instagram, WhatsApp

-Low Engagement (Label = 1): e.g., Safari, 8 Ball Pool
+  - **Low Engagement (Label = 1)**: e.g., Safari, 8 Ball Pool

   These labels are not used during training, but are introduced after clustering for evaluation purposes.

-Label Matching via Hungarian Algorithm:
+- **Label Matching via Hungarian Algorithm**:
-Since K-Means assigns arbitrary cluster numbers (e.g., Cluster 0 may represent Low or High), we use the Hungarian Algorithm (from scipy.optimize.linear_sum_assignment) to optimally match the predicted clusters to the true labels based on maximum overlap.
+  Since K-Means assigns arbitrary cluster numbers (e.g., Cluster 0 may represent Low or High Engagement), we use the **Hungarian Algorithm** (from `scipy.optimize.linear_sum_assignment`) to optimally match the predicted clusters to the true labels based on maximum overlap.
 This ensures a fair and meaningful comparison.

-Evaluation Metrics:
+- **Evaluation Metrics**:
   After aligning clusters with ground truth labels, we assess clustering performance using standard classification metrics:

-Accuracy: Proportion of correct classifications
+  - **Accuracy**: Proportion of correct classifications

-Precision: Correctness of positive predictions
+  - **Precision**: Correctness of positive predictions

-Recall: Coverage of actual positive cases
+  - **Recall**: Coverage of actual positive cases

-F1 Score: Harmonic mean of precision and recall
+  - **F1 Score**: Harmonic mean of precision and recall

-Confusion Matrix:
+- **Confusion Matrix Visualization**:
-A confusion matrix is generated and visualized using Seaborn's heatmap, providing insight into:
+  A confusion matrix is generated and visualized using **Seaborn’s heatmap**, providing insight into:

-Correct classifications (diagonal cells)
+  - **Correct classifications** (diagonal cells)

-Misclassifications (off-diagonal cells)
+  - **Misclassifications** (off-diagonal cells)

-This visual aid supports the interpretation of model behavior and errors.
+  This visual aid supports interpretation of model behavior and error patterns.

 ## Results
 ## Authors